alxhghs/my-personal-page/src/blog-posts/google-tag-manager.md

 Google Tag Manager (GTM) is a tool for managing 3rd party scripts and for making data-informed decisions about your website.

+If you want to dive into a great course for getting started with GTM, Google's own [Google Tag Manager Fundamentals](https://analytics.google.com/analytics/academy/course/5) course is an excellent resource.
+If you want a general overview, please read on!

+I've attempted to simplify GTM into core concepts in order to make it really easy to get started.
 I will walk through some important terms and show you how to add GTM to your website.

 ##Important terms to get started